SciCatProject/scicatlive/README.md

 | ingestor         | aman        | Ingest datasets              |
 | archiveManager   | aman        | Manage archiving of datasets |
 | proposalIngestor | aman        | Ingest proposals             |

+## Seeding of the database

+All files used in the seeding of the database are in the [seed folder](./seed_db/seed).

+To add more collections during the creation of the database:
+1. add the corresponding file(s) there, keeping the convention: `filename := collectionname.json`.
+2. Restart the docker container.

 ## Get Access Token for the API Explorer